Additions to my book

 Saggar

-However, if you still want to work with a larger saggar
+However, if you still want to work with a larger saggar, let it cool down slowly after firing to 500 degrees to try to prevent cracking (see book).

-- Limit the amount of combustible material so that the temperature in the saggar does not rise too high.
+- Limit the amount of flammable material, so that the temperature in the saggar does not rise too high.

 Saggars made of other materials (p 71)